jellydn/grout/README.md

 You'll see a list of all platforms from your RomM instance.
 For each one, you can:

 - **Skip** – Don't map this platform.
 Games from this platform won't be available to download.
-- **Create {Directory Name}'** – Create a new directory for this platform.
+- **Create {Directory Name}** – Create a new directory for this platform.
 Grout will automatically suggest directory names that match your custom firmware's expected structure.
 - **/{Existing Directory}** – Map to an existing directory on your device.